 At the end of ad campaign creation on SmartyAds DSP, you need to upload creative.
 In the window where you add the creative, you'll find the toggle ‘Autoresize'.

 We recommend you take into account not only the ad size but also its aptitude.
-It is a mistake to ignore small banner sizes (for example, a small square or a 120*banner).
+It is a mistake to ignore small banner sizes (for example, a small square banner).
 Many people will see them since they can fit a large number of placements.

-Banners should be balanced, correspond to the style of the company, be readable, use the displayed fonts, and not be overloaded with information and/or animation.
-That’s all?
-What really matters is not size of the banner, but the answer to the question — what size of the banner is suitable for the channel you are going to advertise in; mobile, in-app, desktop, and CTV are very different environments.
+What really matters is not banner ad size, but the answer to the question — what size of the banner is suitable for the channel you are going to advertise in; mobile, in-app, desktop, and CTV are very different environments.

-In general, it is known that for cheap large volumes of traffic you can freely use sizes like 300 *250 and 300*100, but for expensive large volumes (the target audience is numerous and solvent) preliminary testing is essential.
+In general, it is known that for cheap large volumes of traffic you can freely use sizes like 300x250 and 300x100, but for expensive large volumes (the target audience is numerous and solvent) preliminary testing is essential.

 What about banner design?